The Pentacon Six System

 Sensor dirt

 For the flexibility and quality that you seek, if you do buy a digital camera, you will probably want a “DSLR” – a digital Single Lens Reflex.
-After all, only an SLR will enable you to change lenses, see and meter through the lens and build up a system that will enable you to go from extreme wide-angle to powerful telephoto, not to mention tilt, shift and macro work.
+After all, only an SLR will enable you to change lenses and build up a system that will enable you to go from extreme wide-angle to powerful telephoto, not to mention tilt, shift and macro work.
+Many point-and-shoot digital cameras do not even let you see through the lens.

 But after you have bought your DSLR you will discover a new problem: dust on the sensor.
 No matter how carefully you change lenses, dust – and sometimes remarkably large bits of fluff and muck – will get into the throat of your camera, and when they are there, the electrical charge on the sensor will draw that dust, fluff and muck onto the delicate and highly-expensive sensor, where it will stick!
 You can dust the rear of the lens before putting it on, point the camera downwards while changing the lens, only change lenses indoors – or anything else! – but sooner or later, dirt will settle on your sensor!
 Some experts explain that the action of changing the focal length of some digital zoom lenses acts like a powerful pump to pull dust into the lens and from there into the camera.
 If (sticky!) pollen gets onto the sensor, getting it off is going to be a big problem.
 Like me, you may never have experienced this problem with a film camera, but with a digital SLR it will appear.